juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 All the following models with BIOS Update - Intel B150 for ThinkCentre M700 Tiny, ThinkCentre M800, M900, M900x Tiny

-Bios Version: FWKTBFA (fwjtbfusa) - 05 Jul 2022
+Bios Version: FWKTBFA (fwjtbfusa) - 05 Jul 2022 - with this BIOS update, you can use a 7th Gen CPU (i5-7500t or i7-7700t).

 This guide will work, only if your Lenovo ThinkCentre tiny pc has this bios version, if not, you will have to update.
 (It is included on Windows 10 updates), or you can download it from official site. https://support.lenovo.com/pt/en/downloads/DS105487